 ColourPop goes all-out with a big, fun image.
 The other half of the page is dedicated to sharing the reward ($5 to shop), complimenting the advocate, and adding social and email links for the friend to create an account.

 Meanwhile, Morning Brew keeps it simple.
 The brand also compliments the advocates, but then it jumps straight to the point.
 Users can enter their email, and done, they’re signed up to receive the Brew.
 A huge contact form leads them in the right direction, so there’s no missing the intended action.

 Wrapping up: Create your own customer referral template

-Create your own referral program template using the checklist included below.
+Create your own customer referral program template using the checklist included below.